belastephan/Analise-de-Vendas-Case-Amaro/README.md

 ## Project Description

-The objective of this project is to thinking as a Data Analyst for a data-driven company, where one of the goals of the company is to maximize revenue, how to increase that (revenue) through decreasing bank slip cancelation rate.
+The objective of this project is to think as a Data Analyst for a data-driven company, where one of the goals of the company is to maximize revenue, how to increase that (revenue) through decreasing bank slip cancelation rate.

 ## Steps